MehranAkbarii/DefaultProgramsRemake/README.md

 These 3 functionalities are still missing (last two functionalities even missing in ms-settings page and completely removed from windows):

--Set default app or program for protocols by app. (there is no way to change protocols associations without using ms-settings or classic Default Programs\Set Associations page because Windows uses hashes to prevent changing protocols associations by directly editing registry values ​​by users and third-party apps, Hash value data and ProgID value data are not changeable directly ​​by users and third-party apps)
+-Set default app or program for protocols by app. (there is no way to change protocols associations without using ms-settings or classic Default Programs\Set Associations page from Default Programs Control Panel because Windows uses hashes to prevent changing protocols associations by directly editing registry values ​​by users and third-party apps, Hash value data and ProgID value data are not changeable directly ​​by users and third-party apps)

 -Make an app or a program the default for all file types and protocols it can open at once.